shash2121/tf-task/README.md

+- login to terraform-ec2 instance using ec2-instance connect.

-- Switch directory to appbuild.
+- Switch directory to tf-task/appbuild

 - Run commands: